Non-Cartesian Guarded Recursion with Daggers: Dagger and Rig Structure in Guarded Models

-However, the category $\QQ$ is not convenient to work with with matters of the dagger, as highlighted below.
+However, the category $\QQ$ does not handle the dagger well, as highlighted below.

 \begin{remark}[Dagger in Guarded Construction] Morphisms in $\QQ$ are natural transformations whose components are morphisms in $\CC$.
-In that regard, the category $\QQ$ inherits some of the structure of $\CC$, but not all.
-For example, it is not a dagger category.
-However, if $f \colon X \to Y$ is a morphism in $\QQ$, we choose to keep the notation $f\dg$ for the \emph{componentwise} dagger of $f$, even if it might not be a morphism in $\QQ$.
-This also means that each time we use this notation, we need to justify whether it makes sense. \end{remark}
+In that regard, the category $\QQ$ inherits some of the structure of $\CC$, but not all, \eg~the dagger.
+We however stick to the notation $f\dg$ for the \emph{componentwise} dagger of $f \colon X \to Y$ in $\QQ$, even if it might not be a morphism in $\QQ$. \end{remark}

-In order to be able to characterise which morphisms admit a dagger, we choose to work in a slightly less general category, defined as follows.
+In order to characterise which morphisms admit a dagger, we choose to work in a less general category, defined as follows.
 First, we write $\CC_e$ for the wide subcategory of $\CC$ whose morphisms are only dagger epimorphisms.
 We then define the category $\NN$, whose objects are the objects of $(\CC_e)^{\N^{\op}}$ and whose morphisms are natural transformations in $\CC$.
 In other words, the category $\NN$ has cochains of dagger epimorphisms as objects and arbitrary natural transformations as morphisms.
 This means that the objects of $\NN$ are cochains of \emph{larger and larger} objects.
 Note that $\NN$ is fully embedded in $\QQ$.